Mr-k-bear/enhance-data-view/README.md

 The struct memory layout is automatically calculated based on the alignment requirements (align) of property types. `defineStruct` automatically inserts padding bytes to meet the alignment requirements of all properties, similar to static language compilers.

-> If you try to print `MyStruct.size`, the result is not 5, but 8, because defineStruct automatically adds 3 bytes of padding after `UINT_8` to meet the alignment requirements of `FLOAT_32`
+> If you try to print `MyStruct.size`, the result is not 5, but 8, because `defineStruct` automatically adds 3 bytes of padding after `UINT_8` to meet the alignment requirements of `FLOAT_32`.

 Each type has a predefined alignment value, which can also be explicitly overridden using the align parameter to create a compact layout: